KWDB/docs/en/sql-reference/ddl/relational-db/relational-column.md

 ### Supported Operations

 - SET
   - `SET DEFAULT`: Set a `DEFAULT` constraint.
 KWDB writes the default value when inserting a row of data.
-Therefore, there is no need to explictly specify a value for the column.
+Therefore, there is no need to explicitly specify a value for the column.
 If a default value has been defined, you can use this statement to modify the default value of the column.
   - `SET NOT NULL`: Set a `NOT NULL` constraint.
 - DROP
   - `DROP DEFAULT`: Remove a `DEFAULT` constraint.
 No default value is inserted after the `DEFAULT` constraint is removed.